TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ## prompt(), confirm() and alert() Methods

-- prompt() - Prompts the user for some input.
-Any input will always be in String format, so if a number is needed it needs to be re-cast using Number()
+- prompt(arg1, arg2) - Prompts the user for some input.
+Any input will always be in String format, so if a number is needed it needs to be re-cast using Number() or parseInt(). `arg1`: User prompt. `arg2`: Default value (optional).
 - confirm() - Returns a boollean value based on a 'OK' vs 'Cancel' response from the user
 - alert() - Simple popup window with a custom string message for the user